ballarat-hackerspace/quadcopterworkshop/intro.md

 Build Order (to flesh out)
 ==========================
 Copy in order.
 From memory it was
-* Day 1: Basic Transmitter usage and Simulator Setup
+* Day 1: Parts checking, Basic Transmitter usage and Simulator Setup
 * Day 2: ESC Flashing and setup (motors)
 * Day 3: Flight control board
 * Day 4: Transmitter setup and Polishing